Transform Your Home with These Leftover Granite DIY Projects

 Steps:

-1. Choose Your Granite: Look for a remnant piece that fits the size you need for a cutting board.
-Consider the thickness of the granite for ease of handling and storage.
+1. Choose Your Granite: Check out remnant pieces that are about the right size for a cutting board.
+Think also about granite thickness for easier handling and storage.

-2. Cut to Size: Using a diamond-tipped saw blade, cut the granite to your desired dimensions.
-Remember, the edges will be smoothed out, so leave a little extra space for finishing.
+2. Cut to Size: If you have a diamond-tipped saw blade, you can cut the granite according to your chosen measurements.
+Keep in mind that the edges will be finished so you should leave some spare material for that.

-3. Smooth the Edges: Round off the edges of the granite using a polishing stone or a hand-held grinder with a diamond polishing pad.
-This makes the board safe to handle.
+3. Smooth the Edges: To make the edges safe for handling, you can round them off with a polishing stone or a hand-held grinder equipped with a diamond polishing pad.

-4. Polish the Surface: Although granite is naturally smooth, a quick polish can enhance its texture and shine, making it even more appealing for kitchen use.
+4. Polish the Surface: Even though granite is naturally smooth, you may want to give it a brief polish that will highlight the texture and brightness and thus the attractiveness for kitchen use.

-5. Apply Feet: Attach rubber or silicone feet to the bottom of the cutting board to prevent it from slipping on your countertop during use.
+5. Apply Feet: Fix rubber or silicone feet to the underside of the cutting board so that it won’t slide on the countertop during use.

 Cutting Board in Granite example